thousandbrainsproject/tbp.monty/README.md

 If you have further questions or suggestions for collaborations, don't hesitate to contact us directly at **info@thousandbrains.org**.

 # Citing the Project
-If you're writing a publication that references the Thousand Brains Project, please cite our TBP whitepaper:
+If you're writing a publication that references the Thousand Brains Project, please cite our TBP white paper:
 ```
 @misc{thousandbrainsproject2024,
       title={The Thousand Brains Project: A New Paradigm for Sensorimotor Intelligence},